 - And for the most part are a good source of fibre

 Before we get nut specific let’s chat about phytic acid (aka phytate).
 Phytic acid is found in many plants, especially the bran or hull of grains, nuts and seeds.
 Unfortunately humans cannot digest phytic acid which is a problem because phytic acid binds to minerals such as iron and zinc in food preventing their absorption.
 Phytic acid disrupts the function of digestive enzymes such as pepsin, amylase and trypsin.
 These enzymes are required for the breakdown of proteins and starch in our food.
 A diet rich in phytates, such as grains can cause mineral deficiencies.
 Some of the phytic acid content can be broken down by soaking and roasting.
 On a more positive note phytic acid may have anti-cancer properties and can be converted to beneficial compounds in the gut.

-How many nuts can I eat a day?
+How many nuts should you eat a day?